happypandax/happypandax/docs/source/client.rst

 Server commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The server implements the following commands ...
+The server implements the following commands :class:`.ServerCommand`

 Server commands are invoked like this (this is the whole payload)::